Tarot Ethics - 13 Prompts to Consider for Your Practice

 What am I currently doing to enhance or refine my skills?

 There you have it!
-13 ethical considerations for all the tarot readers and spiritual practitioners out there!
-If you made it this far, my hat’s off to you because it is clear you take the matter of values seriously and likely want to do the best by your business and practice.
+13 ethical prompts to consider if you have a tarot practice!
+If you made it this far, my hat’s off to you, because it is clear you take the matter of values seriously and likely want to do the best by the folks you read for.

 And while this list isn’t conclusive, it’s a start!
 In this field, there isn’t some grand association watching what you do, holding you accountable and enforcing a certain set of credentials.
 In many ways, this is a positive thing, but it also means we are solely responsible for ensuring our work at least meets our own standards of practice.
-Applying an ethical framework allows one to ensure they are doing the best by themselves, their clients and the reputation of this work as a whole.
+Applying an ethical framework allows one to ensure they are doing the best by themselves, the people they read for, and the reputation of this work as a whole.